 My students enjoyed watching this cute video about a penguin that wished he could fly.
 After we watched the short video, my students wrote in their journal telling me what they wished they could do.

 Here is an oldie but goodie from another blog post of mine.
 I am putting it in this post so you don’t have to waste time looking all over the place for resources.
 If you are like me, there is never enough time in the day to get everything accomplished.
 The Penguin Math has addition and subtraction with regrouping, mental math, and place value for second grade.
-Click on the picture of the penguin math for your FREEBIE.
+Click here for a FREE copy of the penguin math worksheets for second grade.

 My students think I am the best teacher because I let them paint with watercolors.
 It is a big task when you have 29 students, but it is a fun activity to do on a Friday afternoon.